billmclean/Julia_Lessons/markdown/lesson08.md

 ## Objectives

-The aim of this lesson is to learn the basic logical operations that Julia provides for `Bool` variables, and to use them in some simple control flow constructions.
+The aim of this lesson is to learn the basic logical operations that Julia provides for `Bool` variables, and to use them in some control flow constructions.
 By the end of this lesson, you should know how to

 * use relational operators (for example, `<`) to compare values;